Danielbyte/myFrostBite/README.md

 `Linux`: Download and unzip the "executables-Linux.zip" and run the frostbite "executable" under releases.

 # Building from source code
-Windows: You will need to download SFML library and do the required IDE setup.
+`Windows`: You will need to download SFML library and do the required IDE setup.

-Linux: Install sfml libraries in the default folder and run the Makefile.
+`Linux`: Install sfml libraries in the default directory and run the Makefile.